Tommy813-lab/cloud-infra-monitoring-lab/README.md

-Cloud Infrastructure Monitoring Lab
+🌐 Cloud Infrastructure Monitoring Lab
 📖 Overview

-This lab simulates a real-world monitoring scenario in AWS:

-An EC2 instance simulates a production workload under variable traffic.

-Terraform and Bash scripts automate provisioning and configuration.

-CloudWatch Agent collects system metrics (CPU, memory, disk, network).

-Alarms are configured for high CPU utilization.

-SNS topics send real-time alerts to subscribers (e.g., email/SMS).

-CloudWatch dashboards visualize system health for operations teams.

-The goal: showcase how to design, deploy, and monitor a resilient cloud workload with alerting pipelines that can scale.
+This project demonstrates how to design, deploy, and monitor AWS infrastructure with automation, observability, and alerting pipelines.

+The lab provisions an EC2 instance that simulates a production workload, collects system metrics with the CloudWatch Agent, visualizes performance through dashboards, and triggers alarms that notify operators in real time via SNS.

+It’s a practical example of how to move from just running cloud resources → to actively managing and monitoring them like an SRE or Cloud Engineer would.

 🎯 Scenario

-Imagine a startup running a lightweight API service on a single EC2 instance.
+A small startup runs a lightweight API service on EC2.
 During traffic spikes:

-CPU usage can shoot past safe thresholds.
+CPU and memory usage climb past safe thresholds.

-Without monitoring, the service would degrade unnoticed.
+Without monitoring, service degradation goes unnoticed until customers complain.

-With this lab, alerts fire instantly, dashboards highlight the bottleneck, and operators can react before customers are impacted.
+With this setup:

+Metrics flow into CloudWatch.

+Dashboards visualize health in real time.

+Alarms trigger when thresholds are crossed.

+Alerts are delivered instantly via email/SMS to operators.

-This repo demonstrates the first building block of Site Reliability Engineering (SRE).
+This lab represents the first building block of Site Reliability Engineering (SRE): turning raw infrastructure into observable systems.

 🏗️ Architecture
 flowchart TD